 Now that we’ve discussed the importance of proper hydration for athletes, we’ll now move our focus to how hydration is influenced by exercise.

 Hydration in Sport ( Hydration During Exercise ) – Role of Sweating

 During exercise or any physical activity for that matter, which can include daily chores like gardening or hoovering, our core body temperature will rise.
 When this occurs our body will automatically respond by trying to maintain a level of homeostasis by cooling itself down (thermoregulation).
 By doing this, the body will start to sweat allowing water to be evaporated from the skin and release heat.
-So, there is a great importance of water for athletes.

 During prolonged periods of exercise sweat rates can increase and lead to dehydration if fluids are not consumed to alleviate this deficit.
 The effects of dehydration on sports performance are always negative and in severe conditions, dehydration can be hazardous to health.
 A loss of just 2% body mass of water can be detrimental to performance, so maintaining a good level of hydration by replacing fluids lost by sweating with appropriate fluids is advantageous to promote performance.

 The first point of call before doing any exercise, or more importantly competing if you’re an athlete, is ensuring that you begin in an optimally hydrated state.
 Deciding what to drink before exercise can make a big impact on performance by avoiding starting exercise in a dehydrated state.
 So, how does dehydration affect sports performance?
 Turning up dehydrated puts added pressure on your body to supply muscles with nutrients and oxygen, meaning your heart needs to work much harder to meet that demand resulting in premature fatigue.

 What Is a Good Hydration Strategy in Sport